neacsum/utf8/README.md

-UTF8 - Simple library for internationalization
+﻿UTF8 - Simple Library for Internationalization {#mainpage}
 =============================================

-Windows functions to facilitate handling of I18N problems using the strategy advocated by [UTF-8 Everywhere](http://utf8everywhere.org/)
+Functions to facilitate Windows handling of I18N problems using the strategy advocated by [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/).

 Author: